Larry Rose III

-Larry Rose III (born September 9, 1995) is an American football running back who is currently a free agent.
-He played college football at New Mexico State.
-He was signed by the Tennessee Titans as an undrafted free agent in 2018.
+Larry Rose III (born September 9, 1995) is an American former professional football running back.
+He played college football for the New Mexico State Aggies, earning third-team All-American honors in 2015.
+He was signed by the Tennessee Titans as an undrafted free agent after the 2018 NFL draft.

-Early years
+Early life

 A native of Fairfield, Texas, Rose attended Fairfield High School.

 College career

 Rose III became the starting running back for the Aggies as a true freshman.
 He was named an honorable mention All-Sun Belt Conference.